goodm215/CMSE202-Project/README.md

 # CMSE202-Project
-Completed notebook is called "Insert Final Name Her".
+Completed notebook is called "Science1_GroupB_FinalProject".
 All other files were partial versions used in collaboration, and can be ignored.
 To run the notebook, simply run all cells from top to bottom.